kubeshop/testkube-docs/docs/articles/ephemeral-clusters.md

 ## Using a Controller Environment

 The above approach has the main constraint that it only supports one ephemeral cluster at a time.
-If this is not feasible in your setup, an alternative approach is to automate the creation of Ephemeral Environments using the Testkube API, possibly paired with a "Controller Environment" that triggers the execution of tests in Ephemeral Environments and aggregates their results for troubleshooting and long-term reporing/analysis.
+If this is not feasible in your setup (for example if you have multiple ongoing PRs, each with their own ephemeral cluster for testing), an alternative approach is to automate the creation of Ephemeral Environments using the Testkube API, possibly paired with a "Controller Environment" that triggers the execution of tests in these Ephemeral Environments and aggregates their results for troubleshooting and long-term reporting and analysis.

 ![Controller Environment](images/controller-environment.png)

 This is slightly more elaborate setup, let's walk through the main steps:

-1. Once an ephemeral cluster has been created, use/automate the Testkube API to [create a new Environment](/openapi/cloud/Organisation-Operations----environments#operation/createEnvironment)
+1. Once an ephemeral cluster has been created, use the Testkube API to [create a new Environment](/openapi/cloud/Organisation-Operations----environments#operation/createEnvironment)
-2. The output of this API operation contains the installation commands for installing a corresponding agent - run this command for your ephemeral cluster to install and connect the Agent to the Environment created in (1).
+2. The output of this API operation contains the installation commands for installing the corresponding Testkube Agent - run this command for your ephemeral cluster to install and connect the Agent to the Environment created in (1).
 3. Provision the Testkube resources needed in your cluster as described for the previous approach (kubectl, CLI, GitOps, etc.).
-4. Trigger the Workflows in your ephemeral environment (see below)
+4. Trigger the Workflows now available in your ephemeral environment (see below)
 5. After all Testkube actions have been completed, you can destroy the ephemeral environment with the [Delete environment](/openapi/cloud/Organisation-Operations----environments#operation/deleteEnvironment) API operation.